devinfox/portfolio-site/README.md

 Your site should be running on [localhost:3000](http://localhost:3000) and in any case, when running `npm start`, the console should show you the correct address.

+### Note for Travis CI
+As currently configured, the current `.travis.yml` script will trigger `scripts/deploy.sh` upon build success.
+The latter will deploy a production build to an existing Netlify site.

+Consider editing these scripts according to your needs and pipeline.

 ## Dependencies
 This website uses the following frameworks and tools: